Tech Lead in Nova Scotia with $180K Severance: Incorporated Contractor vs Employee Payout in 2026

 The severance is personal income — it arrived before incorporation and cannot be contributed to a corporation retroactively.
 Marcus deploys the $126,000 net severance (plus $6,200 vacation payout) as follows:

-- $34,200 to non-registered account: Deployed into broad-market ETFs for growth.
-This sits outside registered accounts but remains personally held — where capital gains get the 50% inclusion rate on the first $250K, not the 66.67% corporate rate.
+• $34,200 to non-registered account: Deployed into broad-market ETFs for growth.
+This sits outside registered accounts but remains personally held — where capital gains face the same flat 50% inclusion as inside a CCPC but avoid the corporate passive-investment tax mechanics (high ~50% combined rate with locked refundable portion, and the SBD-grind drag on active business income above $50K of annual passive income).

 The Corporate Structure Going Forward